JulianKominovic/mechy-keyboard/README.md

 - [ ] Optimize the app
 - [ ] Add a way to report bugs
 - [ ] Add a way to request features
+- [ ] Migration to Tauri 2.0
+- [ ] Add a way to check for updates
+- [ ] Remove the need for updating the app manually
+- [ ] Remove the need for updating the app for new soundpacks
+- [ ] Add a way to donate

 ## Technical details